15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 How can I prevent gum disease?

-The easiest way to prevent gum disease is to maintain excellent oral hygiene.
-This includes brushing your teeth twice a day with fluoride toothpaste, floss at least once a day, and add mouthwash into your oral hygiene routine daily.
-It is also very important to visit your general dentist twice a year for a routine checkup.
+Visiting your dentist twice a year for a routine checkup is vital.
 This appointment will include a teeth cleaning that will remove built-up plaque and tartar that often leads to gum disease.
 Additionally avoiding smoking, managing diabetes, and maintaining a healthy lifestyle will support your gum health.

 Schedule an Appointment for Periodontal Therapy in Philadelphia, Pa

 If you have concerns about the health of your gums, schedule an appointment today with Dr. Weinstock.
-He will conduct a periodontal screening to look for sign and symptoms of gum disease and suggest the appropriate treatment for you.
+He will conduct a periodontal screening to look for sign and symptoms of gum disease and suggest treatment for you.
 We offer periodontal therapy in Philadelphia, PA that will target your individual needs.
-Contact our office to schedule your appointment by calling (215) 857-8054 or request an appointment online by filling out the form.